json-schema-org/website/pages/blog/posts/analysis-of-json-schema-defects.md

-Or this extract (line 443 of [Fly](https://json.schemastore.org/fly.json)), where the misplaced `additionalProperties` is taken as a forbidden property name instead of applying to the surrounding object.
+Or this extract (line 443 of [Fly](https://json.schemastore.org/fly.json)), where the misplaced `additionalProperties` is taken as a forbidden property name instead of applying to the surrounding object:

 ```json
 {